 Advanced Asset Protection for the Cannabis Industry:

 - Establish a Complete Formation with Your Operating LLC or Corporation.
-Most will go online and only file articles, get a registered agent, and obtain an EIN, which provides ZERO liability protection.
-You must have the correct operating agreement, which matches an LLCs taxation type and number of members.
-If a corporation, that is bylaws, minutes & meetings, and resolutions for a corporation AND LLC (based upon court cases of piercing the entity veil).
+Most will go online and only file articles, get a registered agent and obtain an EIN, which provides ZERO liability protection.
+You must have the correct operating agreement, which matches an LLCs taxation type and number of members if a corporation is bylaws, minutes & meetings, and resolutions for a corporation AND LLC (based upon court cases of piercing the entity veil).
 You must properly issue membership interests or stock and avoid commingling of funds.
-You have liability protection the day you form an LLC or Corporation, but beyond that you must operate it as a separate legal entity.
-If you are forming an S or C corporation from an LLC, you must file the proper tax forms with the IRS in a timely manner, form 2553 or 8832.
+You have liability protection the day you form an LLC or Corporation, but beyond that, you must operate it as a separate legal entity.
+If you are forming an S or C corporation form an LLC, you must file the proper tax forms with the IRS promptly, form 2553 or 8832.

-- Set up a Nevada Asset Protection Trust (NAPT) for your ownership interest in your cannabis business operating entity.
-This same trust may be the owner of your other entities, which may own your intellectual property or cash investments (safe assets).
+- Set up a Nevada Asset Protection Trust (NAPT) for your cannabis business operating entity’s ownership interest.
+This same trust maybe your other entities’ owner, which may own your intellectual property or cash investments (safe assets).
 The benefit is after the ownership is transferred to the NAPT, and two years go by, no creditors may touch your ownership within the trust.
-You do not want to put a risk asset, like real estate, within the trust, because that will bring risk to your cannabis ownership.
+You do not want to put a risk asset, like real estate, within the trust because that will bring risk to your cannabis ownership.
 Learn more from an interview on this important advanced strategy with attorney Robert L Bolick. https://vimeo.com/314354874.
 You will want to watch until the end of the Q & A section, which is most important, and the option to schedule a free consultation with Rob.

-Proper policy and procedures for your entire cannabis operation (especial for checking proper ID for individual sales), HR, and payroll support is critical to also help reduce your liability.
+Proper policy and procedures for your entire cannabis operation (especially for checking proper ID for individual sales), HR, and payroll support are critical to reducing your liability.
 If you have personal assets, such as real estate (outside of your primary residence), you want to get those out of your own name and into separate LLCs.
-There are multiple steps involved, including a possible increase in property taxes, insurance issues, and transfer tax…but as you clarify these points, you will be much better protected in case your cannabis business creates unforeseen liability to your personal wealth.
+There are multiple steps involved, including a possible increase in property taxes, insurance issues, and transfer tax…but as you clarify these points, you will be much better protected if your cannabis business creates an unforeseen liability to your personal wealth.